📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Twelve apricots, not peeled, seeds removed, then cut into cubes.

-Add 2 teaspoons of lemon juice, 1/2 teaspoon of vanilla extract, 2 tablespoons of all-purpose flour, and 1/3 cup of granulated sugar together with the cut-up apricots.
+In a large bowl, put 2 teaspoons of lemon juice, 1/2 teaspoon of vanilla extract, and 2 tablespoons of all-purpose flour together with 1/3 cup of granulated sugar.
+Then add the cut-up apricots to the bowl.

 Add two teaspoons of lemon juice, one-half teaspoon of vanilla extract, two tablespoons of all-purpose flour, and one-third cup of granulated sugar to the cut-up apricots.

-Lemon juice, vanilla extract, two tablespoons of flour, and granulated sugar are added to the cut-up apricots.
+Add the lemon, vanilla extract, flour, and granulated sugar together with the apricots.

-Toss the lemon juice, vanilla extract, all-purpose flour, and granulated sugar together with the apricots until well blended
+With a spoon or spatula, toss the lemon juice, vanilla extract, all-purpose flour, and granulated sugar together with the apricots until well blended.
+Set the fruit filling aside for just a minute.

 Mix the lemon juice, vanilla extract, all-purpose flour, and granulated sugar with the cut-up apricots.